benmbutler/DigiMinR/README.md

 ``` r
 bookdown::render_book()
 ```
+Or by using the 'Build Book' button in the 'Build' tab of RStudio.

 The first time you run the build it will take some time (&gt; 1 hour) to run all of the code required to create the html files that are stored in